The hierarchy report is the perfect way to view the relationships between the product lines and products in your account.

 Hierarchy reports do not stop at goals and initiatives.
 With releases and features included, the relationship between strategy and work becomes even more apparent.
 This allows you to make better prioritization decisions and focus on driving high-level strategy.
 Additionally, you can see when releases, features or strategic efforts are not aligned with the larger plans.

 Customize column names

 By default, column headers will inherit the Aha! terminology unless you customize your terminology to match what your team uses everyday.
-You can also customize column headers names simply by clicking on the column name to perform an inline edit to change the columns to a name of your choosing.
-When saving the view, Aha! will retain the name changes for your saved reports.
+You can also customize column headers' names simply by clicking on the column name to perform an inline edit.
+If you save the view, Aha! will retain the name changes for your saved reports.